 \subsubsection{Participants}

 For this exploratory study, we recruited four licensed physicians to assess the system's feasibility and gather expert feedback.
-The average age was 29.75 years (min = 27, max = 37), and their average clinical experience was 4 years (min = 2, max = 5), and includes specialists in ophthalmology, psychiatry and clinical medical.
+The average age was 29.75 years (min = 27, max = 37), and their average clinical experience was 4 years (min = 2, max = 5), and include specialists in ophthalmology, psychiatry and general medicine.
 The sole inclusion criterion was that participants must be actively practicing physicians.
-The study was conducted in accordance with the approval from our institutional ethics committee, and all participants provided written informed consent prior to their participation.
+The study was conducted in accordance with approval from our institutional ethics committee, and all participants provided written informed consent prior to their participation.